When it comes to your professional life, what is the one communication skill you use the most?

 When it comes to the actual greeting, the exact wording you use can vary depending on the circumstance for your particular message.
 Something like “Dear [Name]” is more appropriate in a formal setting, while a friendly “Hey [Name]” is great for instances when you can be more conversational and relaxed.

 For what it’s worth, a study conducted by Boomerang found that using a simple “hey” yielded the highest response rate.
 Nobody knows your audience or recipient better than you, so use your best judgment here.
+If you get stuck, check out this guide to the best email opening lines for any occasion.

+You can check out examples of welcome emails, illustrating effective opening lines.
 Either way, make sure to use that person’s first name at the beginning of your message so that it’s instantly apparent that it’s personalized—and not a bulk, junk email.

 Moving onto the introduction, common courtesy dictates that you should begin with something short and friendly, such as, “I hope you’re doing well!”